Clear Perspective Advisors LLC Sells 866 Shares of JPMorgan Chase & Co. (NYSE:JPM)

-Clear Perspective Advisors LLC lessened its position in shares of JPMorgan Chase & Co.
-(NYSE:JPM) by 7.6% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 10,463 shares of the financial services provider’s stock after selling 866 shares during the period.
+Clear Perspective Advisors LLC reduced its stake in JPMorgan Chase & Co.
+(NYSE:JPM) by 7.6% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 10,463 shares of the financial services provider’s stock after selling 866 shares during the period.
 Clear Perspective Advisors LLC’s holdings in JPMorgan Chase & Co. were worth $779,000 at the end of the most recent quarter.

-Several other large investors have also recently modified their holdings of JPM.
-Nordea Investment Management AB raised its position in shares of JPMorgan Chase & Co. by 101.0% in the second quarter.
-Nordea Investment Management AB now owns 8,992,678 shares of the financial services provider’s stock valued at $840,726,000 after buying an additional 4,518,458 shares in the last quarter.
-Laidlaw Wealth Management LLC raised its position in JPMorgan Chase & Co. by 20,306.8% during the second quarter.
-Laidlaw Wealth Management LLC now owns 2,810,830 shares of the financial services provider’s stock valued at $30,000 after purchasing an additional 2,797,056 shares in the last quarter.
-Viking Global Investors LP raised its position in JPMorgan Chase & Co. by 56.9% during the second quarter.
-Viking Global Investors LP now owns 6,411,486 shares of the financial services provider’s stock valued at $603,064,000 after purchasing an additional 2,326,169 shares in the last quarter.
-Morgan Stanley raised its position in JPMorgan Chase & Co. by 6.4% during the first quarter.
-Morgan Stanley now owns 37,812,884 shares of the financial services provider’s stock valued at $3,404,295,000 after purchasing an additional 2,262,845 shares in the last quarter.
-Finally, CIBC Private Wealth Group LLC raised its position in JPMorgan Chase & Co. by 58.9% during the third quarter.
-CIBC Private Wealth Group LLC now owns 4,546,922 shares of the financial services provider’s stock valued at $437,636,000 after purchasing an additional 1,685,017 shares in the last quarter.
-Institutional investors own 69.35% of the company’s stock.
+Other institutional investors have also modified their holdings of the company.
+CIBC Private Wealth Group LLC raised its stake in JPMorgan Chase & Co. by 58.9% during the 3rd quarter.
+CIBC Private Wealth Group LLC now owns 4,546,922 shares of the financial services provider’s stock worth $437,636,000 after buying an additional 1,685,017 shares during the period.
+IBM Retirement Fund raised its stake in JPMorgan Chase & Co. by 36.7% during the 3rd quarter.
+IBM Retirement Fund now owns 103,214 shares of the financial services provider’s stock worth $9,936,000 after buying an additional 27,691 shares during the period.
+Occidental Asset Management LLC raised its stake in JPMorgan Chase & Co. by 6.7% during the 2nd quarter.
+Occidental Asset Management LLC now owns 8,857 shares of the financial services provider’s stock worth $833,000 after buying an additional 554 shares during the period.
+GFG Capital LLC acquired a new stake in JPMorgan Chase & Co. during the 2nd quarter worth $947,000.
+Finally, WealthTrust Axiom LLC raised its stake in JPMorgan Chase & Co. by 7.0% during the 2nd quarter.
+WealthTrust Axiom LLC now owns 7,703 shares of the financial services provider’s stock worth $724,000 after buying an additional 501 shares during the period.
+69.35% of the stock is currently owned by institutional investors and hedge funds.

+In related news, insider Nicole Giles sold 2,281 shares of JPMorgan Chase & Co. stock in a transaction dated Monday, October 26th.
+The stock was sold at an average price of $100.98, for a total transaction of $230,335.38.
+Also, CFO Jennifer Piepszak sold 3,297 shares of JPMorgan Chase & Co. stock in a transaction dated Monday, October 26th.
+The stock was sold at an average price of $101.11, for a total value of $333,359.67.
+Company insiders own 0.78% of the company’s stock.

+JPMorgan Chase & Co.
+(NYSE:JPM) last posted its quarterly earnings results on Monday, October 19th.
+The financial services provider reported $2.92 EPS for the quarter, topping analysts’ consensus estimates of $2.23 by $0.69.
+JPMorgan Chase & Co. had a return on equity of 10.85% and a net margin of 19.16%.
+The business had revenue of $29.90 billion during the quarter, compared to analysts’ expectations of $28.20 billion.
+During the same quarter last year, the company posted $2.68 earnings per share.
+JPMorgan Chase & Co.’s quarterly revenue was up 4.0% on a year-over-year basis.
+On average, sell-side analysts expect that JPMorgan Chase & Co. will post 7.47 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which was paid on Saturday, October 31st.
-Shareholders of record on Tuesday, October 6th were paid a $0.90 dividend.
+The firm also recently declared a quarterly dividend, which was paid on Saturday, October 31st.
+Investors of record on Tuesday, October 6th were issued a dividend of $0.90 per share.
+This represents a $3.60 dividend on an annualized basis and a yield of 3.18%.
 The ex-dividend date of this dividend was Monday, October 5th.
-This represents a $3.60 annualized dividend and a yield of 3.18%.
-JPMorgan Chase & Co.’s dividend payout ratio (DPR) is 34.35%.
+JPMorgan Chase & Co.’s payout ratio is currently 34.35%.

-A number of analysts have commented on JPM shares.
-Morgan Stanley reaffirmed a “buy” rating and set a $106.00 price target on shares of JPMorgan Chase & Co. in a research report on Monday, July 27th.
-TheStreet raised shares of JPMorgan Chase & Co. from a “c” rating to a “b-” rating in a research report on Tuesday, August 4th.
-Credit Suisse Group reaffirmed a “buy” rating and set a $126.00 price target (up previously from $122.00) on shares of JPMorgan Chase & Co. in a research report on Wednesday, October 14th.
-BMO Capital Markets upped their price target on shares of JPMorgan Chase & Co. from $117.00 to $119.00 and gave the company a “market perform” rating in a research report on Wednesday, October 14th.
-Finally, Berenberg Bank upped their price objective on shares of JPMorgan Chase & Co. from $77.00 to $80.00 and gave the company a “sell” rating in a report on Monday, July 20th.
-One analyst has rated the stock with a sell rating, six have given a hold rating and seventeen have assigned a buy rating to the company.
-JPMorgan Chase & Co. has an average rating of “Buy” and a consensus price target of $111.59.

-In other JPMorgan Chase & Co. news, insider Nicole Giles sold 2,281 shares of the stock in a transaction dated Monday, October 26th.
-The shares were sold at an average price of $100.98, for a total value of $230,335.38.
-Also, CFO Jennifer Piepszak sold 3,297 shares of the stock in a transaction dated Monday, October 26th.
-The shares were sold at an average price of $101.11, for a total transaction of $333,359.67.
-Company insiders own 0.78% of the company’s stock.

 JPMorgan Chase & Co operates as a financial services company worldwide.
 It operates in four segments: Consumer & Community Banking (CCB), Corporate & Investment Bank (CIB), Commercial Banking (CB), and Asset & Wealth Management (AWM).
 The CCB segment offers deposit and investment products and services to consumers; lending, deposit, and cash management and payment solutions to small businesses; mortgage origination and servicing activities; residential mortgages and home equity loans; and credit card, payment processing, auto loan, and leasing services.